Giving the Ultimate Gift

 After some initial research, which included joining a Facebook group (Kidney Donor Athletes) and speaking with a living donor, Victoria began the process of becoming a living donor through the National Kidney Registry and reached out to the newly opened Abdominal Transplant Center.

 Following a rigorous series of physical and mental health screenings and tests, Victoria’s kidney donation was approved.
 On February 24, 2022, she became the Abdominal Transplant Center’s first altruistic donor and second patient to undergo kidney procurement surgery.
-The procedure to remove Victoria’s left kidney was led by UT Health Austin abdominal transplant surgeon Nicole Turgeon, MD, FACS, who serves as the Transplant Director for both the Abdominal Transplant Center and the Pediatric Abdominal Transplant Center, a clinical partnership between Dell Children’s Medical Center and UT Health Austin.
+The procedure to remove Victoria’s left kidney was led by UT Health Austin abdominal transplant surgeon Nicole Turgeon, MD, FACS, who serves as the Transplant Director for the Abdominal Transplant Center.
 Victoria’s healthy kidney was flown from Austin to New York, where it was given to a patient living with kidney failure later that day.